Golen Village Targeted

 BOOM!

-A loud noise rang out as the door was blown off, and the person inside came out.
+With a thunderous crash, the door was blown off its hinges, and the person inside stepped out.

-And that person was a woman.
-A woman with black hair in a ponytail and red eyes.
+And that person was a woman with black hair tied in a ponytail and red eyes.

 "Pleased to meet you."